9am to noon Central Time

 Who Should Attend:

 People in charge of planning and budgets for their organization (EDs or program managers).
-This understanding is critical for the usability of the plan that will come out of the workshops, and for the ability to provide a high level of peer support to others in the group.
-It is also necessary that those attending the course have the time to complete the homework.
+It’s important for those who attend to be able to use the practical tools and to be able to provide a high level of peer support to others in the group.
+It is also necessary that those attending the course have time to complete homework between sessions.

 Frank Atnikov-SEED Winnipeg Inc.